jen-k/2018-Python-Training/Schedule-and-Materials/week1.md

 Design a single-player Hangman game using function(s).

 ### Coding Exercise 3 - Classy Hangman
-Copy the Hangman game you created in Exercise 2: Hangman and convert it to use class(es) instead of function(s).
+Copy the Hangman game you created in Exercise 2 and convert it to use class(es) instead of function(s).

-Add these features, plus any others you feel are appropriate:
+Add these features:
 - Allow selection of # of players
 - Allow players to set their names
 - Allow setting the # of guesses allowed